rolancerlaux/Data-Science/Customer_Segmentation/README.md

 # Mall Customer Segmentation Project

-This code consists of an exploratory data analysis and the validation of Neural Networks model.
+This code consists of an exploratory data analysis and a customer segmentation using K-means.

 **Question to be answered:** Understand the profile of a mall's customers.